percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 One way to use this is described in the architecture defined by [@?I-D.ietf-perc-private-media-framework].
-Each participant in the conference forms a DTLS-SRTP connection to a common key distributor that distributes the same ekt\_key to all the endpoints.
+Each participant in the conference forms a DTLS-SRTP connection to a common key distributor that distributes the same EKTKey to all the endpoints.
 Then each endpoint picks their own SRTP master key for the media they send.
-When sending media, the endpoint also includes the SRTP master key encrypted with the ekt\_key in the SRTP packet.
+When sending media, the endpoint also includes the SRTP master key encrypted with the EKTKey in the SRTP packet.
 This allows all the endpoints to decrypt the media.